 This path has brought me upheaval, healing, great joy, challenge, and profound learning.
 Along the way, I have been gifted with fine teachers and friends – both in this ordinary as well as non-ordinary reality.
 My ongoing explorations and learning continue to reshape my personal reality maps as I experience the great compassion, wisdom, power, and humor of the helping Spirits.
 Their alliances inspire me and sustain my love of life and desire to be of "glad service" – whenever and however I can.

 Today I teach the same Foundation for Shamanic Studies workshops that fostered my own spiritual growth and practice of shamanism – in time bringing me to my calling to weather shamanism.
 It has been, and still is, an exciting time of explorations and ultimately, of sharing good things.

 In addition to her training in Core Shamanism with Michael Harner and other faculty of the Foundation for Shamanic Studies, Nan has also studied with indigenous healers from various cultures, including Siberian, Tuvan, Sami, Chinese, and Native American healers.
-Along with David Corbin, she is the author of Weather Shamanism and the divinatory card set Cloud Dancing: Wisdom from the Sky, as well as two articles on the spirits of weather, published in Shamanism, the journal of the Foundation for Shamanic Studies.
+She is the author of Weather Shamanism and the divinatory card set Cloud Dancing: Wisdom from the Sky, as well as two articles on the spirits of weather, published in Shamanism, the journal of the Foundation for Shamanic Studies.